 Despite its toxicity when ingested, boric acid is still considered a relatively safe method for killing cockroaches.
 It’s especially effective when roaches get it on their bodies, go back to their nest, and then die.
 This is because no cockroach will say no to an easy meal, and a boric acid-laden roach is no exception.
 The other roaches consume the dead cockroach, and in so doing, poison themselves as well.

 Boric acid should not be used in areas that pets have access to.
 It is toxic when ingested; if you think your pet may have ingested boric acid, you should seek immediate veterinary attention.

 Rather than placing the boric acid in places frequented by pets or children, try using it in places they can’t get to.
 These might include the space beneath your refrigerator, closed under-the-sink cabinets, and the spaces under furniture.

 Alternatives to Boric Acid

 Boric acid for cockroaches isn’t the only effective method for getting rid of their infestations.
 You can also use insecticide sprays, baited roach traps, baking soda, or borax.

 Alternatively, if you don’t want to deal with the problem on your own, you can hire a professional pest control expert.
-Before going this route and let strangers into your home, you want to make sure that you vet an exterminator or exterminator company and ask for referrals.
-As we have mentioned, the treatments are nothing to take lightly and need to be proceeded with safety.
+Before going this route and letting strangers into your home, you want to make sure that you vet an exterminator or exterminator company and ask for referrals.
+As we have mentioned, the treatments are nothing to take lightly and need to proceed with safety.